macnum/100-days-of-code/r1-log.md

 Dived into JavaScript constructors today — learned how they work behind the scenes with the new keyword and how they help create multiple instances of objects efficiently.
 Starting to see how they connect with prototypes too.

 ### R1D35
+Focused on understanding JavaScript prototypes today.
+I’m starting to get a sense of how they work—especially how objects inherit from one another—but it still feels a bit confusing at times.
+Hoping it’ll click more as I see real use cases.